 Over 40% of global shoppers purchased products they discovered on YouTube.
 As the second-largest search engine on the web, YouTube is an excellent resource for people who want to find information about topics, products, and companies.
-With U.S.

-adults spending at least five hours a day watching videos, YouTube is a prime place to advertise your business.
 Running an effective YouTube ad campaign is difficult, though, if you aren’t sure what type of ad to run or how you want your ad to look.
 So, on this page, we’ll provide you with valuable insight into YouTube advertising, including:

 - Types of ads you can run